 The Abu Darwish Mosque contains a smallish library, as well as a small museum but there is no guarantee that visitors will be allowed to see the museum.

 As a general rule, the mosque is not open to non-Muslims.
 However, many tourists, including non-Muslim tourists, have been able to have a look around inside the mosque.

-During prayer times, the site is strictly a Muslims-only site, but outside of prayer times, local tour guides can more often than not arrange for personal tour of the mosque’s interior.
+If you book one of our Egypt and Jordan tours and you want us to include a visit to this site, it is worth noting that during prayer times, the site is strictly a Muslims-only site.
+Outside of prayer times, local tour guides can more often than not arrange for personal tour of the mosque’s interior.

 If you are granted access and given a tour, all communication will be in Arabic, so having an English speaking guide with you is more or less essential.